-Component Name Requirements Duration Weight

-1 Coursework Completion of a varied From start of January in Y9 until 60%

-Portfolio - work body of work that December of Y10.

-based on a chosen covers all four

-theme assessment objectives

-2 Externally Set 1 unit of work based on Externally set task - the paper is 40%

-Task - based on an one of the exam titles, given out at the start of January

-exam title, not that covers all four during Y10.

-previously seen assessment objectives

-Students will have 8/10 weeks

-preparatory time and will then sit

-a 10 hour exam over two days
+Component Name Requirements Duration Weight 1 Coursework Portfolio - work based on a chosen theme Completion of a varied body of work that covers all four assessment objectives From start of January in Y9 until December of Y10.
+60% 2 Externally Set Task - based on an exam title, not previously seen 1 unit of work based on one of the exam titles, that covers all four assessment objectives Externally set task - the paper is given out at the start of January during Y10.
+Students will have 8/10 weeks preparatory time and will then sit a 10 hour exam over two days 40%